huit/devops-vetting/interrogation.markdown

      * What would you differently if you had the chance to redo the project?

-5. You have been tasked with providing management with an end-to-end analysis of your organization's technology footprint.
+6. You have been tasked with providing management with an end-to-end analysis of your organization's technology footprint.
    * describe how you would start the process
    * what are the major elements that you would focus on?
    * what are the most important deliverables that you see coming out of this effort?

+7. Describe a pilot or proof-of-concept project in which you had a role or a hypothetical PoC.
+   * explain the technology for which this PoC was developed.
+   * who were the primary stakeholders with regard to the new technology
+   * discuss the phases of the project from concept through a "go/no-go" decision
+   * what are some of the major deliverables from a Proof of Concept?
+   * was the new technology adopted and why/why not?

 ## Puppet Questions